 Data available in the East Midlands SDE

-When the East Midlands Secure Data Environment goes live in April 2025 , it will focus on the highest priority area for researchers – cancer data.
+The East Midlands Secure Data Environment is now live; our initial focus is on one of your highest priority areas for researchers – cancer data.

 NUH has been working on the development of data for research to meet the needs of local communities by successfully bringing together clinical knowledge with technical and data expertise from across the East Midlands SDE programme.